Anonoei/klipper_auto_speed/README.md

 This module automatically performs movements on the x, y, x diagonal, and y diagonal axes, and measures your steppers missed steps at various accelerations/velocities.
 With the default configuration, this may take *awhile* (up to an hour).
 Most of the testing time is waiting for your printer to home.
-On my printer with default settings (except MAX_MISSED), it takes 1398.34s for acceleration, 1201.21s for velocity, and XXXXX for the validation test.
+On my printer with default settings (except MAX_MISSED), it takes 1398.34s for acceleration, 1201.21s for velocity, and 331.38s for the validation test.

 **Sensorless homing**: If you're using sensorless homing `MAX_MISSED=1.0` is probably too low.
 The endstop variance check will tell you how many steps you lose when homing.